THUNDER FOOTBALL FAQ’s

 2. When does football registration start?

-Registration for Thunder Football opens on April 15th.
-Starting 4/15/2017 to register please visit www.littletonyouthsports.org.
+Registration for Thunder Football opens on mid April.
+To register please visit www.littletonyouthsports.org.

 3. Why does football registration occur so early for this fall sport?

 The Thunder is a member of the AYL which has nearly 200 teams participating in youth tackle football each year.
 Each Club must define and commit by the end of July as to the number of teams by age and division that will participate in the league.
 This is required to allow time for the all-volunteer AYL Football Board to complete detailed plans for the season including game schedule, number of officials required, game fields, etc. This also provides ample time for the Thunder to acquire and train quality coaches to fill any coaching vacancies created as a result of the increase in registrations at a particular age.

 4. When does the typical football season run?

 Practice begins in late July/early August with a 5 week pre-season practice schedule.
 This allows time for the players to get into "Football" shape, taking hits, tackling, physical conditioning, etc. The regular season starts with the first games being played as early as the first Saturday before Labor Day Weekend.
 The season is 8 regular season games with the top teams in each age/division of play advancing to the playoffs.
 Playoffs and our season ending Super Bowl are completed no later than by the weekend prior to Thanksgiving.
 The season calendar varies year to year by as much as one week.
 It is best to review the current season calendar listed on our website.